 The SDR abstraction includes a full chain of base-band hardware, signal-processing, interfaces and computing elements supported by suitable RF conversion and antenna technology.
 The RF components may be designed specifically for the individual frequency bands of interest for the particular system implementation.
-However, the base-band elements conform to the standardized architecture and software interface such that the waveform application software can be directly ported to another hardware platform with similar RF capabilities.
-This portability of waveform software among platforms and manufacturers is a key feature of this new generation of SDR.
 The base-band devices may include general purpose processors (GPP), digital signal processors (DSP) and field programmable gate arrays (FPGA) and are supported by the applications programming interface (API) of the radio software system (SCA).
 The SDR may thus include traditional sequential “turing machine” software sequences as well as coded hardware functions that are optimized for the particular desired waveform.
 The “software” of the SDR may thus include both traditional program coding as well as logic gate coding.

-Systems developed that follow a standardized architecture will benefit from the economies of scale from a cross-industry user base for both hardware costs and software development.
-SDR systems are distinguished by following the standardized hardware and software architecture while the programmable digital radios follow a proprietary format.

-At an international level, work has been done on the hardware and software architecture for a flexible SDR system, with strong interest in flexible radio systems to promote efficiency in their use of assigned channels, interoperability and lower costs.
+At an international level, work has been done on the hardware and software architecture, with strong interest in flexible radio systems to promote efficiency in their use of assigned channels, interoperability and lower costs.
 A software architecture specification called “software communications architecture” (SCA) provides a real-time software operating-system environment to support the dynamic waveform generation and signal processing aspects of a radio as well as the administrative aspects for radio installation and change control.
 Such an example of standardized architecture of hardware and software will lead to generic, flexible radio systems which may be loaded with applications to suit particular operating scenarios.
 They may later be reloaded and reconfigured to suit new opportunities.
 Some SDR may be flexible enough to operate in several modes at the same time and some may be capable of changing or adding modes while continuing operation in other modes.